-The relationship between brands and consumers has experienced enormous changes over the past few years.
+Brand relationship between business and has experienced enormous changes in recent years.
 The times when brands used to tell consumers what they needed or wanted are over.
-People know exactly what to buy because they ask questions, google products, read reviews, research and compare… Consumers have changed and therefore, they relate to brands in a completely different way.
-So what do brand-consumer relationships look like in a consumer-first world?
+People know exactly what to buy because they ask questions, Google products, read reviews, research and compare.
+Consumers have changed and they relate to brands in a completely different way.

-Multi-directional communication between peers.
+Multi-directional peer communication

 Brands and consumers meet in the same virtual space and the whole interaction happens at the same level.
 It is not top-down anymore.
 One-way messages have transformed into dynamic peer-to-peer conversations where brands have been humanized.

 Subjectivity and individualization

-The challenge is understanding how to use tons of anonymous data to connect with individuals.
-The solution is to listen.
-To reflect upon customers’ insights and to look around and pay attention to the changes and issues of the world we are living in.
-The next necessary step is to communicate in the same language.
-That has to happen on the same channels, at the same time.
-Moreover, brands need to talk about what really matters.
+The solution?
+Listening.
+Reflect on customer insights and pay attention to current issues.
+The next step is to communicate in the same language.
+That has to happen on the same channels and at the same time.
+Moreover, brands need to talk about what really matters to customers.

 In other words: people want brands that are transparent and ethical.
 Also, brands that care for them and contribute positively to their lives as individuals.

-People are demanding that these online communities become real and that brands and customers become effectively part of the same space, virtual or not.
-Therefore, brands need to show their humanity, support people, improve their lives and be transparent.
+People are demanding that online communities become real.
+Brands and customers share the same space, virtual or not.
+Therefore, brands need to show their humanity, support people, improve lives and be transparent.

-How has brand-consumer relationship changed?
+How has brand relationship changed?

 Before it was the brands who had the upper hand and told consumers what they needed.
 Today, consumers have a lot of information and they can choose what to buy, positioning themselves at the same level as brands.